madprops/huebot/README.md

 The bot's account password, used to log in.

->twitch_client_id

-A Twitch dev api client id so Twitch based features can work.

->twitch_enabled

-If false, it will avoid using Twitch altogether.

 >youtube_client_id

 A YouTube dev api client id so YouTube based features can work.